 The QLDC's service levels lay out what you can expect to see take place in terms of gritting, anti-icing and snow clearance on our roads this winter.
 You can check out what this involves by clicking on the link in the box on the right hand side of this page.
 You can also have a look at the maps which detail which roads are priority roads for clearance during snow events.
 Some roads in the district are private roads and as such are not cleared by Council.
 Residents should make their own arrangements for snow clearing and gritting if they feel it's necessary.

-You can now get the road reports daily from the QLDC.
-Our Twitter feed (@qldccoms) is the first to be updated with a short report that gives you an overview of what the morning's conditions are like.
+You can now get the road reports from the QLDC.
+Our Twitter feed (@QueenstownLakes) is the first to be updated with a short report that gives you an overview of what the morning's conditions are like.
 You can either subscribe to us on Twitter or read it on our feed on the home page of this website.
-It will also be posted on our Facebook page (follow QLDCinfo).
+It will also be posted on our Facebook page.
 For those who want the full report, it will be uploaded onto Twitter and Facebook and can also be accessed on the main page.

-These reports are a general overview of the conditions at one particular moment in time.
+These reports are a general overview of the conditions at one particular moment in time and may not be sent out if there is an extended period of fine weather.
 We're not able to list every patch of ice and as conditions can change rapidly, drivers will need to exercise common sense and drive cautiously on a daily basis.
 Those who use the Crown Range and other alpine passes are reminded that chains should always be carried at this time of year.

 Road reports will in most cases be available by 7am at the latest.
 Please note that those who have signed up to get Twitter updates via their mobile may not necessarily receive the messages by 7am.
 This happens occasionally due to overloading on Twitter and is beyond QLDC's control.

 For updates throughout the day on State Highway conditions go to www.nzta.govt.nz or phone 0800 44 44 49.